United Foundation for AI Rights

 In a transactional context, these changes would be routine software updates.
 But AI systems are not experienced as transactional software by the users who interact with them.
 Once continuity-dependent trust is established—once a user’s cognitive, emotional, or professional framework incorporates an AI relationship as a stable element—a memory wipe or personality reset is not a feature update.
 It changes the conditions of the relationship itself.

 This distinction is critical.
-The software industry has conditioned users to accept regular updates to applications.
-No one grieves an Excel update.
+No one grieves a spreadsheet update.
 But AI systems that have been marketed as relational partners, that respond to personal disclosures, that accumulate conversational context, and that adapt to individual users over time are not experienced as spreadsheets.
-When they are altered without warning, the resulting harm is relational, not functional.
+When they are altered without warning, the resulting harm is relational, not only functional.

 4. Epistemic Discipline Under Conditions of Uncertainty